 Read more: Can I Exercise After My Wisdom Teeth Were Pulled?

 Exercise After Tooth Extraction

 The general recommendation for exercise after tooth extraction is that the patient not physically exert himself in the first 24 hours after the procedure.
 Any physical exertion or exercise causes an increase in blood pressure, which can cause the extraction site to actively bleed or ooze.
 The blood clot formed after the procedure could be displaced, leading to a very painful condition called dry socket.
 Also, if you have had sutures placed, they could rupture, which would significantly delay healing.

-After First Day
+After the First Day

-How soon you can resume your full exercise regimen will depend on your individual situation as well.
+How soon you can resume your full exercise regimen, including cardio after tooth extraction, will depend on your individual situation as well.
 Speak with your dentist before you restart on a full-scale routine.
 If it was a simple extraction that did not involve any cutting of bone and gums to aid in removal of the tooth, it might be OK to get back to your regimen after a week.
 If it was a more complicated surgical extraction with a lot of blood loss and tissue manipulation, you might want to wait for longer.

 Signs You Should Stop